unixcharles/acme-client/README.md

 ### Certificate revokation

-To revoke a certificate you can call `#revoke` with certificate.
+To revoke a certificate you can call `#revoke` with the certificate.

 ```ruby
 client.revoke(certificate: certificate)